Frequently Asked Questions

 Registration can be done at any time throughout the year by contacting Andrea via email firstname.lastname@example.org or phone 902-469-7193 ext 2.

 Once the details of your lessons have been discussed and confirmed, you will be sent a Registration Form Link to fill out and submit. (either via text or email).

 Once the form is submitted, you will immediately receive a registration confirmation via the email you gave in the registration form and a second email within the week with your Parent/Student Portal "temporary login link" asking you to sign in to your account and set up a personal password: this link will expire 7 days after it is sent to you.

 How do I login to my Parent/Student Portal?

 At time of registration, once we receive your registration form, you will receive an email with a temporary link within a week of registering.
 Please open the link and follow the directions.
-This link expires in a week, if it does not work please contact Andrea for a new link.
+This link expires in 24 hours, if it does not work please contact Andrea for a new link.

 What is the cost of lessons?